Lenddo/node-lenddo/README.md

     	if (err) { //there should be no error throw err;
     	} else if (result.response.code !== 200) {
-    		throw new Error(result.response.raw); //throw the failed response from AUTHOPRIZE }
+    		throw new Error(result.response.raw); //throw the failed response from AUTHORIZE }
       var response = result.response;
       /**